Alan and Juliet Barratt

 The next goal, however, was more ambitious.
 Alan wanted to build a consumer brand targeting people who aren’t necessarily gym bunnies, but who care about their health, the amount of sugar they are eating and want to be healthier: “We had all the experience and expertise in niche products, but we had never built a consumer brand.
 We decided to take on the big chocolate brands.
 We took everything we’d learnt in sports nutrition and put it in a bar format.
 We created a protein bar, with low sugar but high protein.
 It just took off.
 The chocolate market hadn’t been disrupted in 50 years.
 We had always sold via special locations such as health clubs, but then thought that if a Mars Bar could be everywhere, so could we.”

 There were other companies making protein bars, but as Alan saw it, no-one had made a good one.
 He tried a huge range of different product recipes and concepts, going through 40-50 prototypes until they were happy with it.
 Today they have sold over 100m bars.
-In doing so, they have disrupted the chocolate industry and some of the big names are now trying to follow with their own products.
+In doing so, they have disrupted the chocolate industry.

 He says: “We believe our rivals still have a long way to go.
 They may be reducing sugar, but they’re not increasing protein.
 The worst thing has been that as we have disrupted the industry, some have played dirty.
 While they haven’t got anywhere, it is a distraction from the day to day business.
 We simply had to take comfort from the idea that we must be getting to them!”

-For the first four years, he didn’t take a penny out of the business or a day off, and today he feels like he is just getting started.
-“It is ridiculously hard work.
+It is a welcome reward for Alan who, for the first four years, didn’t take a penny out of the business or a day off: “It is ridiculously hard work.
 I am CEO.
 The buck stops with me and I’ve become really conscious of that as I’ve employed 60+ people.
 I feel very responsible.”

 He believes those early years working in a gym have served him well: “Over the years, I’ve been good at building relationships.
 All the years of working in a gym, it’s help me understand what consumers really want and how to get people to do things for me.
 I can talk to all sorts of people about different things.”